OSMNames/OSMNames/docs/implementation/import_wikipedia.rst

 present.
 Since the dump was created with the username `brian`, a temporary user is created to restore the dump, which is dropped after transferring the ownership to the `osm` user.

+.. note:: The wikipedia import can be skipped by setting the environment variable `SKIP_WIKIPEDIA` to `True` in the `.env` file.